tomatau/tomatao-blog/posts/server-side-hmr.md

 When optimising your styles, it's a good practice to use Webpack's [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin) to combine the CSS modules back into one style-sheet.
 However, this brings us back to the original problem -- a single CSS file.
 So simply, turn it off for development!
 Ta-da!

-#### **NB:** You don't need to use CSS-modules for this, normal CSS includes will still work here as Webpack is already bundling each imported CSS file separately
+#### **NB:** You don't *need* to use CSS-modules for this, normal CSS includes will still work here as Webpack is already bundling each imported CSS file separately.
+However, this might give you some problems when the order of imports matter, such as overwriting CSS libraries.

 ## Hot Server